kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 The encoder works with short acoustic states.
 One position does not have to map neatly onto a complete word, so reading only its highest-ranked token may be the wrong approach.

 The lens still shows vocabulary-aligned directions because vocabulary is a coordinate system humans can read.
 But perhaps the better question is not, “Which word does this token mean?”
-It is: **how do familiar directions combine across rank, layer, and time to preserve acoustic information that no single word can express?**
+It is: **how do familiar directions combine across ranks, layers, and time to preserve acoustic information that no single word can express?**

 I imagine a spy using an ordinary Bible as a codebook.
 The words are familiar, but their combination carries another meaning.
 Rank 1 is one printed word; the distributed pattern is closer to the coded sentence.
 The fitted lens supplies this vocabulary alphabet—I am not claiming that Whisper literally stores secret token sentences—but it gives us a way to test the pattern.